WillemNieuwenhuis/anon_excel/readme.md

 Scoring.xlsx
 ```

+>[!**Note**]
+The ranking table is unique for each set of surveys.

 ## Application requirements
-The application can generate multiple outputs.
-T-test is optional.
-For T-test
+The application can generate multiple outputs:  both cleaned data and T-test are optional.
-cleaning will always be excecuted.
+When a T-test is calculated cleaning will also be run, but saving the cleaned data is still
+optional.
+Cleaned data excel file:
 - Output of cleanup up data for both pre-survey and post-survey data
+Analysis output excel file:
 - Paired T-test results, for both dimensions: questions and students
 - Descriptive statistics for the questions
 - Table with numerical rankings per question for all students: one table